balassy/MMM-SingleStock/README.md

 The second line of the module displays the change of the price which can be hidden if you prefer:

 ![](https://raw.githubusercontent.com/balassy/MMM-SingleStock/master/doc/screenshot-nochange.png)

+This module is capable to display only a single stock price.
+If you would like to see the price of more stocks on your mirror, add this module multiple times.

 ## Using the module